-The COVID Relief Act contains federal spending provisions through the U.S. Treasury Department for grants to states to fund emergency rental assistance, rental arrears, and utility costs for households with incomes no more than 80 percent (80%) of area median income and at risk of homelessness or housing instability due to the pandemic.
-The State of West Virginia was awarded \$200 million for this purpose.
-Ten percent (10%) of this amount is available to be used to offset administrative costs.
-The Housing Development Fund is the administering state agency.
+The Consolidated Appropriations Act of 2021 contains federal spending provisions through the U.S. Treasury Department for grants to states to fund emergency rental assistance, rental arrears, and utility costs for households with incomes no more than 80% of area median income and at risk of homelessness or housing instability due to the Pandemic.
+The State was awarded \$200 million for this purpose under the Emergency Rental Assistance Program - ERA1 ("ERA1").
+Ten percent of this amount is available to be used to offset administrative costs.